i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - Padding (type 254)

-In the new session reply message, the following blocks are required, in the following order:
+In the new session reply message, the following blocks are required:

 - Options (type 5)
-- New Session Ack (type 10)

 Other allowed blocks: